 Before entirely moving your website, start by migrating a subdomain’s contents and employ the 301 redirect to redirect pages to your new site.
 Avoid doing a blanket redirect, as these tend to negatively impact SEO.
 Instead, do a page-to-page redirect.
 Other measures you should take include:

 - Confirming all links on your website are redirected to the new location

 - Checking your new site for any broken links and fixing them

 In addition to keeping your search engines informed and connecting your old domain to your new one, it isn’t a bad idea to connect with customers directly.
 If you have a solid social media following, keep your consumers in the loop about your website changes there, too.

 If transitioning to a new host server without negatively impacting your SEO sounds difficult, that’s because it is.
 Small businesses that aren’t well-informed about SEO can unintentionally sabotage themselves through the move.
 Fortunately, professional assistance is available.

-WP SitePlan offers USA-based WordPress maintenance plans and support to walk with you every step of the process.
+WP SitePlan is a WordPress support agency that offers USA-based WordPress maintenance plans and support to walk with you every step of the process.
 We offer three different plans, all of which include daily off-site backups, real-time uptime monitoring and database optimization to ensure the quality and functionality of your website.
 Our most advanced plan includes unlimited desk support, the full elimination of malware and daily performance and speed scans.
 We do the work so your site can soar to new heights.